 Do you have digital breast tomosynthesis (3-D mammography)?

 All UW Health sites in the Madison area offer digital breast tomosynthesis, sometimes called 3-D mammography.

 UW Health has established the following minimum guidelines for women at average risk:

-A specially trained radiology technologist takes images of your breasts.
+A radiology technologist specially trained in mammography takes mammogram images of your breasts.
 The technologist places each breast between two smooth flat plates.
 The plates gently compress the breast to get the highest quality images.
 The pressure might be slightly uncomfortable.
-Compression lasts less than 20 seconds.
+Compression is brief, but important.

-A radiologist views and interprets your breast images on a computer monitor.
+A radiologist views and interprets your breast images on specialized computer monitors.

 At UW Health, we recommend these guidelines if you are at average risk for breast cancer.
-If you are at high risk, please contact our PATHS clinic.
+If you think you might be at high risk for developing breast cancer, please contact our PATHS clinic.